flux-iac/tofu-controller/README.md

 ## Get in touch

 If you have a feature request to share or a bug to report, please file an issue.
-You can also reach out via our [TF-Controller Slack channel](https://app.slack.com/client/T2NDH1D9D/C054MR4UP88)—get there by first joining the [Weave Community Slack space](https://weave-community.slack.com).
+You can also reach out via our [TF-Controller Slack channel](https://weave-community.slack.com/archives/C054MR4UP88) — get there by first joining the [Weave Community Slack space](https://weave-community.slack.com).

 ## Quickstart and documentation